charanniroula/nyc-taxi-weather-analytics/README.md

 1. **Engineering Travel Efficiency:** I created an `avg_min_per_mile` metric.
 First, I used `TIMESTAMP_DIFF` to find the exact duration of each trip in seconds, converted it to minutes, and then divided it by the `trip_distance`.
 This calculates true traffic velocity regardless of journey length.
 2. **Data Cleaning & Outlier Removal:** To prevent skewed insights, I wrote conditional filtering clauses to eliminate incorrect data and extreme outliers.
 I strictly isolated trips that had a distance between 1 and 10 miles, and durations between 2 and 60 minutes because anything more than 10 miles would be outside Central Park.
 I didn't want durations under 1 minute and I also didn't want durations that are unusually long.
-3. **Weather Categorization Modeling:** Because raw decimal numbers for precipitation doesn't look clean on a chart, I engineered a `CASE WHEN` block to categorize daily precipitation into four explicit operational states for Tableau: Clear, Trace/Dry (capturing low-moisture days), Moderate Rain, and Heavy Rain.
+3. **Weather Categorization Modeling:** Because raw decimal numbers for precipitation doesn't look clean on a chart, I engineered a `CASE WHEN` block to categorize daily precipitation into four explicit operational states for Tableau: Clear, Snow/Sleet, Light/Moderate Rain, and Heavy Rain.
+I included any temperature under 32.0 degrees as Snow/Sleet day.

 * *Code Location:* `sql/taxi_weather_analysis.sql`